generalustelaru/ophir-2d/README.md

 ## How to play

- Any page visitor may become the Session Owner by clicking **Create**.
-Once the game session has been created, the remaining visitors may click on **Join**.
-All players must first select a player color before creating/joining.
-The name is optional.
-Only Players (up to 4) can use the built-in chat.
+ Any page visitor may become the Session Owner by being the first to select a color card.Visitors who've selected a color (up to 4) can begin using the built-in chat.
 There can be any number of spectators.

  Once there are at least 2 players the Session Owner may click the **Draft** button to initiate the setup (pick from the available specialists), then on **Start** to begin playing.
 The Session Owner also has the ability to Reset the game at any time (revert to a new open session without players).